-Many individuals do not understand the basic description of what heart disease is.
+Many individuals do not understand the basic description of heart disease.
 It can be difficult to grasp the concept of what heart disease is, and it doesn’t just include heart attacks.
-If you want to gain more knowledge into what type of heart diseases are out there as well as the types of preventions you can take to avoid these diseases, you will need to be prepared to leave your old habits behind.
-It is important to avoid all risk factors as the cardiac disease can occur at any stage of life as in the 20s, 30s, 40s, 50s, and 60s.
+If you want to gain more knowledge about what types of heart diseases are out there as well as the types of prevention you can take to avoid these diseases, you will need to be prepared to leave your old habits behind.
+It is important to avoid all risk factors as the cardiac disease can occur at any stage of life, as in the 20s, 30s, 40s, 50s, and 60s.

 Here I’m going to discuss some preventions and tips so that you may lead a healthier life.
 If you follow these tips at a young age, it will benefit you as you get older